memoQ can automatically create archive copies of projects. You can set this up in the Archiving pane of the Server administrator.

 - Last modified at least this number of days ago: Archives a project when there was no change in it over the last couple of days.
 The default period is 30 days, so if you turn this on, memoQ server will archive a project if it is not modified for 30 days.
 You can change the number next to the check box.

 If you select two or three of these conditions, they must be true together.
 For example, you can choose to archive a project if the deadline is passed 3 days ago and every segment was confirmed.
 In this case, memoQ server will not archive the project when the last segment is confirmed.
 Instead, after the last segment is confirmed, it will wait till the deadline, and then for three more days, and then it will archive the project.

 Normally, memoQ server checks for projects to archive once every two weeks.
 You can set the number of days in the How often should the server archive old projects box.

-- When the archiving process is running, memoQ server becomes unavailable.
-If the archiving process takes too long, memoQ server can stop it.
-To stop archiving if it takes too long: Check the Stop archiving if it runs longer than (in hours) check box, and set the hours in the box.
+- If the archiving process takes too long, the memoQ server can stop it.
+To stop archiving if it takes too long: Check the Stop archiving if it runs longer than (hours) check box, and set the hours in the box.

 - To save the configuration, click Save.

 Normally, memoQ server will keep the project on Language Terminal, and set them to Closed.
 This is probably the option you need most of the time.
 However, you have other choices:

 - You can keep the projects on Language Terminal, and set them to Cancelled.
 Use this if you archive projects where the deadline passed, regardless of the status of the documents.